CS3365-Phase-2/movie-booking-system-backend/README.md

 - deleteacc (to delete an account)
 - buyticket (to buy a ticket)
 - getticket (to get the tickets bought)
+- listmovies (to show the list of movies available)

 For admins, there are a few other "actions" that can also be used:
 - adminadd (adds admin role to a user)